 As you practice applying these tips, you’ll find that it takes less time and becomes more natural to write in a way that turns that Yoast Readability happy face green.

-When that happens, and you know that your website is helping you grow your business (finally), you’ll be able to pull back from relying so heavily on social media (and exhausting yourself with relentless posting), if you choose to do so.
+When your SEO foundation is in place, and you know that your website is helping you grow your business (finally), you’ll be able to pull back from relying so heavily on social media (and exhausting yourself with relentless posting), if you choose to do so.

 |Do you need MORE SUPPORT with this than you can get in a blog post?|